 Pakistan is endowed with an abundance of naturally occurring medicinal plant resources.
 There are twenty-five pharmaceutical businesses in Pakistan that commercially produce tibbi medications.
 According to data from Pakistan's Export Promotion Bureau, the country earned 6 million US dollars from the export of 8500 tons of medical plant materials in 1999, but it spent 31 million dollars importing raw materials for herbal products from other nations (Newman et al., 2000; Rios, 2010).
 There are over 50,000 herbalists operating in Pakistan.
 Only 400-600 of the 2000 species of Pakistani plants are known to exist, despite their classification under the Unani system.
 Pakistan's pharmaceutical industry produces pharmaceuticals from medicinal plants, and local healers employ these plants to treat human diseases (Packer et al., 2004).
 Seventy species of medicinal plants are comparable (Pandey, 2006).
 There are 91 species in the family Lamiacea, including 6 Mentha, and a wide range of lamiaceae flora in Pakistan.
 The country's northern region is a hotspot for floral variety and is home to a large number of significant indigenous medicinal plants that the local populace frequently uses.
 In traditional medicine, the locals utilize a variety of Lamiaceae plant species.
-Mentha arvensis and Mentha piperita, also referred to as podina, are used as emollients, operients, demulcents, antidiabetic agents, and carminatives, while Oreganum vulgare, also known as Ban ajwain, is used to treat epilepsy, colic, and uterine disorders.
-In addition to being used as a condiment, Mentha longifolia is also used as a carminative, stimulant, headache, stomach, digestion, blood purification, and anti-emetic.
-Salvia nubicola is used to cure cattle's asthma and other lung conditions (Phillipson, 1994).
+The emollient, operient, demulcent, antidiabetic, and carminative properties of Mentha arvensis and Mentha piperita (podina) are well-known, while the epileptic, colic, and uterine disorder-related uses of Oreganum vulgare (Ban ajwain) are well-known as well.
+Mentha has several culinary uses, including as a condiment, respiratory issues in cattle, including asthma (Phillipson, 1994).
 The current study was conducted with the following goals and objectives in mind, given the ineffectiveness of medicinal herbs, particularly menthe longifolia.
-Extracting essential oils from plants, analyzing them chemically, and measuring their components using mass spectrometry and gas chromatography Examining antimicrobial
+Extracting essential oils from plants, analyzing them chemically, and measuring their components using mass spectrometry and gas chromatography Examining antimicrobial MATERIAL AND METHODS